xpack-dev-tools/build-helper/README.md

 # build-helper

-Common script used in other build projects
+Common script used in other build scripts.